 Assignments that are late will be assigned a grade of zero.
-If Instructors are not able to access assignment files that are submitted due to technical issues, formatting, or other problems a grade of zero will be assigned.
+If Instructors are not able to access assignment files that are submitted due to technical issues, formatting or other problems a grade of zero will be assigned.

-Extensions may be granted if students communicate via email to their advisor and cc colin.penner@umanitoba.ca in advance with their FMA and provide supporting documentation to warrant an extension.
+Extensions may be granted if students communicate in advance with their FMA and provide supporting documentation to warrant an extension.
 When no extension is granted, late assignments will be assigned a grade of zero.
 Individual FMAs grant extensions in consultation with the course Instructor to ensure consistency with accommodations.